 With all the changes in the industry, the last thing you want is to be locked into a multi-year deal with a mega-bank whose priorities may shift.

-Our month-to-month processing options are designed to keep your business agile.
+Our month-to-month processing options are designed to keep your business agile, especially when you compare VMS vs. Square for growing businesses.

 3. Choose a Processor That Puts You First

-At VMS, we’ve been helping small business owners thrive for over 20 years.
+At VMS, we’ve been helping small business owners thrive for over 20 years with payment processing for small businesses.
 Whether it’s same-day approvals, modern terminals, or honest advice—we’re here to serve you, not sell you.

 Conclusion: The Future of Payments Is Shifting—But You Don’t Have to Get Left Behind